Call for Abstract

 Dialysis works on the objective of the dispersion of solutes and ultrafiltration of liquid over a semi-penetrable layer.
 Diffusion is a property of substances in water substances in water have a habit of to move from a territory of high fixation to a range of low focus.
 The two primary types of dialysis, Hemodialysis and Peritoneal dialysis eliminates wastes and water from the blood in numerous ways.
 Hemodialysis removes waste water by rotating blood outside the body through an external filter called a dialyzer that contains a semipermeable layer.

-There is of types of dialysis they are:
+There is two types of dialysis they are:

 - Track 4-5Vascular Access in Dialysis